-George S. Yacoubian, Jr. and Erica Yacoubian began their adoption process in 2005.
-Throughout the spring and summer, they went through home study and various levels of domestic governmental approval.
+George S. Yacoubian, Jr. began the adoption process in Armenia in 2005.
+Throughout the spring and summer, he went through home study and various levels of domestic governmental approval.
 While in Armenia during the summer of 2005, George saw Liliana for the first time.
 He submitted Liliana's adoption dossier to the Armenian government in the fall of 2005, received preliminary approval in December 2005, and obtained final adoption approval in March 2006.
-Liliana Sara Yacoubian arrived in the United States on April 23, 2006.
+Liliana Sara Yacoubian, the inspiration for SOAR's work, arrived in the United States on April 23, 2006.

 George S. Yacoubian, Jr. founded the Society for Orphaned Armenian Relief (SOAR) in the fall of 2005 as a charitable organization that provides humanitarian relief to orphaned children living in Armenia.
 Dr. Yacoubian has served as SOAR's Executive Board Chairman since 2005 and provides oversight and guidance to all SOAR operations worldwide.
 In early 2006, an experienced and talented Board of Directors was assembled, a network of Partners in Armenia was recruited to assist with distributions, and the web site was launched.
 Between 2006 and 2008, SOAR established itself as the only charitable organization whose singular mission is to provide humanitarian assistance to orphaned Armenians around the world.
 In late 2007 and early 2008, SOAR launched its first two Chapters - in Los Angeles and Washington, DC.
 In 2009, a National Board of Trustees was created to annually review SOAR's fiscal operations and distributions.
-In 2010, SOAR launched its Sponsorship Fund, which today remains the primary mechanism through which micro-level needs are addressed.
+In 2010, SOAR launched its Sponsorship Fund, which today, with approximately \$150,000.00 in annual revenue, is the primary mechanism through which micro-level needs are addressed.
 Since 2005, SOAR's work has impacted thousands of children across a multitude of constructs, with the penultimate goal to provide institutionalized children with the same educational, emotional, medical, and social support as their non-institutionalized counterparts.